akariba/Materials-1/README.md

 Save Draft

-Draft must persist.
+Draft must persist using the existing definition persistence mechanism.

-Restarting the backend should not silently erase it if the existing persistence layer supports durable definitions.

 Draft should appear in Relationship Definitions with:

 Status = Draft

+Do not silently save a draft only into React/browser state.

 ==================================================
 STEP 20 — VERSIONING